 Should I eat mostly or only vegetables?

 Sometimes.
-Vegetables are great!
-Clearly we need them and clearly, we need lots of them.
-We get all sorts of nutrients and fiber from vegetables and we can even get protein from things like lentils and green peas.
+Of course, this depends on which types of vegetables you pick.
+Certain types are just fine.
+What many do not know is that the good ones are actually fruits.
+These types of vegetables are great!
+Clearly, we need them and clearly, we need lots of them.
+We get all sorts of nutrients and fiber from these vegetables.
 The benefits don’t stop there.
-Studies have shown that vegetables help us prevent various forms of cancer, lower blood pressure, prevent and even reverse diabetes and the list goes on and on.
-Unfortunately, eating primarily or only vegetables limits things like vitamin D3 and zinc and it can cause anemia, anxiety and even depression.
+Studies have shown that these vegetables help us prevent various forms of cancer, lower blood pressure, prevent and even reverse diabetes and the list goes on and on.
+Unfortunately, eating primarily or only vegetables limits things like vitamin D3 and zinc and it can cause anemia, anxiety, and even depression.
 This is probably due to the lack of B-12 but researchers are still trying to figure that part out.
-Regardless, clearly vegetarianism and veganism are not what nature intended – but extended periods of it from time to time is not a bad idea.
+Regardless, clearly, vegetarianism and veganism are not what nature intended (as evidenced by the abundance of deficiencies that result from it) – but extended periods of it from time to time are not a bad idea.